 I also remember, either in the 10th or 11th grade, that I had an assignment from the English teacher to find a book of essays, write a book report, then give an oral presentation to the class.
 I happened to be at a museum in Manhattan.
 I was in the Long Island Railroad level of Penn Station, which had a bookstore in those days.
 There was a wire rack with cheap paperbacks on it and one of them had the title, Essays Concerning Human Understanding by David Hume.
 I took it and started reading on the train ride back, which was only half-hour, so I didn’t get very far, but I was quite entranced and puzzled.
 Here’s this guy casting doubt on what he himself recognizes to be the most fundamental feature of human thought, namely, causal inference—and that’s obviously crazy.
 But his arguments seemed pretty good, which made it challenging.
 I went and talked about it to the other students, and they thought that I was completely crazy.
 The teacher thought I was crazy too.
 But I found it fascinating.

-Heather Guo: Can you tell us more about your undergraduate experience in philosophy?
+Anastasia Guo: Can you tell us more about your undergraduate experience in philosophy?
 Do you have any interesting stories about your professors?

 I really became involved with philosophy in my Sophomore year.
 In the fall of that year, I took a course on freedom of the will, which was taught by a quite well-known philosopher and American intellectual historian called Morton White.
 He had been involved with Quine and Nelson Goodman in the 1950s on the attack on the analytic-synthetic distinction, often called the Quine-White attack on the analytic-synthetic distinction.
 I also remember that Robert Nozick, who was at that point a very young assistant professor, gave a standard “problems in philosophy” class, using texts mostly from relatively recent analytic philosophy.
 Similarly, in the spring Nozick offered a course on the Critique of Pure Reason by Kant.
 By that time I had learned enough philosophy to know that I needed to do that.
 A sort of bouncy, very informal guy, he started this class off by telling us there hadn’t been a course on the Critique of Pure Reason at Harvard for a dozen years since the great C. I. Lewis retired in 1953.
 He said that it was about time there was one — and that since he had never studied Kant before, this would be a good way for him to learn it!